-There are many ways to get around – including driving, walking and biking.
-Transportation-related injuries are a big problem in Alberta.
+There are many ways to get around—including driving, riding your bike, and walking.
+Injuries that happen while you’re going from one place to another are a big problem in Alberta.

-Many adults drive every day.
+Many adults drive a motor vehicle (such as a car, truck, or motorcycle) every day.
 It may even be part of your job.
 It’s easy to forget that driving uses many skills, often at the same time.

-When you ride a bicycle on the road it is classified as a vehicle.
-Cyclists have the same responsibilities as drivers of motor vehicles.
+When you ride a bicycle on the road, it is classified as a vehicle.
+Cyclists have the sameresponsibilities as drivers of motor vehicles.
 Remember to share the road.
-Since bicycles are one of the smallest vehicles on the road, you have to make sure you are seen and heard.
+Since bicycles are one of the smallest vehicles on the road, make sure drivers, other cyclists, and pedestrians can see and hear you.

 Wear the gear